ruqyahbd/List-all-posts-by-ACT-mod/readme.txt

 [ACT-list show="Category" postspercategory="20"] will show only the 20 most recent posts for each category.

+**Show posts list in reverse date order**

+By default, the posts will be listed from newest to oldest.
+To change this behaviour, use the *reverse=1* parameter.

 > If you like the plugin, feel free to rate it (on the right side of this page) or [donate via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4EH3N5XZJZCRQ).
 Thanks a lot! :)

 == Installation ==